Top topics on this page:

 Potentially, yes.
 Studies have found that PFAS, which are found in many types of AFFF, may cause the following cancers:

 - Breast cancer

 - Liver cancer

 - Thyroid cancer

-If you or a loved one has been diagnosed with AFFF cancer after being exposed to a PFAS firefighting foam, you could recover compensation through a firefighting foam lawsuit.
+If you or a loved one has been diagnosed with AFFF cancer after exposure to a PFAS firefighting foam, you could recover compensation through a firefighting foam lawsuit.
 Connect with a lawyer to learn more.

 What Is a Firefighting Foam Lawsuit?

-A firefighting foam lawsuit is a legal claim filed against AFFF manufacturers seeking compensation for injuries that result from exposure to firefighting foam.
-The PFAS found in firefighting foam have been linked to cancer, so firefighters who develop cancer after using AFFF may be able to receive money to pay for medical bills, lost wages, and other expenses
+A firefighting foam lawsuit is a legal claim filed against AFFF manufacturers seeking compensation for injuries resulting from exposure to firefighting foam.
+The PFAS found in firefighting foam has been linked to cancer, so firefighters who develop cancer after using AFFF may be able to receive money to pay for medical bills, lost wages, and other expenses.

 Who Can File a Firefighting Foam Lawsuit?